coderAditya12/MERN-blog/frontend/README.md

 11.**Error handling**:- handle the errors and added loading effect so user can understand form is submitted and navigate to the sign in page.

 12.**create sign in route**:- create sign in route using jwt and bcrypt add error handling different kind of errors.

+13.**sign In page on frontend**:- add functionality in sign in page.